 - Have excellent writing skills;

-- Not have a pending complaint against the Minneapolis Police Department or have filed a complaint within the past five years;
+- Not have a pending complaint against the Minneapolis Police Department;

 - Conduct themselves with integrity and maturity when dealing with emotionally charged matters;